In This Article

 The back of the left hand is the guiding factor aiming at the target which will allow the club to generate the distance.

-By relaxing the grip on the shaft and rotating the shoulders from the waist will generate the swing speed required.
+Relaxing the grip on the shaft and rotating the shoulders from the waist will generate the swing speed required.

 The Bottom Line